Sisters of the Holy Family of Helmet: Africa

 In 1932, the Sisters of the Holy Family expanded their service to the colony of the Belgian Congo, when the Superior General, Mother Hyacinthe Weghsteen, agreed to fulfill the request of Bishop Edouard Louis Antoine Leys, M.Afr., head of the new Vicariate Apostolic of Kivu, for teachers.
-Four members of the congregation: Sisters Antoinette Brantjis, Lidwine Maeyens, Franciska Tamboren and Clara Devreese, left Brussels on 26 September of that year, traveling by train to Marseilles, from which they set sail to Africa.
+Four members of the congregation: Sisters Antoinette Brantjis, Lidwine Maeyens, Franciska Tamboren and Clara Devreese, left Brussels on 26 September of that year, traveling by train to Marseille, from which they set sail to Africa.
 They arrived at their destination, the village of Kabare in the Province of Kivu (now in South Kivu) on the following 22 October.
 The White Fathers, who administered the local parish, had prepared a convent for their living quarters.
 The Sisters immediately began their study of Mashi, the local language, and began to give classes in the Catholic faith to the native women.
 They were later joined by Mothers Imelda and Emilienne.

 Construction on a school was completed two years later and the Albert I School was opened on 15 October 1934, with 19 children of the Belgian colonists boarding there and following the national curriculum of Belgium, with a separate class for native children.
 The Sisters' continued requests for more land for the school campus requested in an 18 hectare campus by 1959.
 At that point, due to the rapid political changes taking place from Belgium's sudden ending of its colonial rule, the Sisters transferred the school to the control of the school to the new Archdiocese of Bukavu.
 It was renamed the Lycée Wima.

 At that point, the local community of the Sisters of the Holy Family numbered about a dozen.
 With the departure of the European faculty and student body, the student body became composed overwhelmingly of natives.
 Over the next decade, the Sisters faced a number of challenges, having to flee on two separate occasions, returning to find the school sacked by militants.
 By 1971, the school's future became more settled and the school had some 400 students.